Liger: Profile and Information

 Another liger, Nook, died at the age of 21 in 2007.
 Hobbs, a male liger at the Sierra Safari Zoo in Reno, Nevada, lived nearly 15 years until he succumbed.

-Hybrids of Panthera tend to suffer a higher injury and neurological condition incidence than non-hybrids.
+Hybrids of Panthera tend to suffer a higher incidence of injury and neurological conditions than non-hybrids.

 Although not universal, ligers and tigons can develop health problems.